hetalang/HetaSimulator.jl/README.md

 It is assumed that you have **Julia** v1.6 installed.
 The latest Julia release can be downloaded from [julialang.org](https://julialang.org/downloads/)

-To install or update HetaSimulator and Heta compiler run:
+To install or update HetaSimulator and Heta compiler run the code below in Julia environment:

 ```julia
 julia> ]